 5. Vacuum Up the Remaining Water

-While mops and towels will soak up a significant amount of water after a kitchen dishwasher flood, water can work its way into many materials.
-Use a wet/dry vacuum to extract as much water as possible.
+While mops and towels will soak up a substantial amount of water after a dishwasher overflow, it can still seep into many materials.
+Use a wet-dry shop-style vacuum to extract as much water as possible.
 This is especially effective on porous materials like carpeting, drywall, and cabinets made of composite materials.
 It will also suck up water on the surface of hard materials like tile, glass, and metal.
 Make sure you move appliances and remove as much water from underneath them as well.

 6. Dry Out Your Kitchen

 After removing as much water as possible, use fans and dehumidifiers to dry the area.
-While they will work, consumer-grade fans are not really designed for drying and this is likely to result in extended drying times.
-A better alternative is to ren professional-grade fans and dehumidifiers from an equipment rental company.
-This equipment will decrease the drying time, which will help prevent mold and odors.
-For carpeted areas, we recommend lifting the carpeting from the floor first.
+While they will work, consumer-grade fans are not designed for structural drying.
+Using them will result in extended drying times and may lead to mold or odors.
+A better alternative is to rent professional-grade fans and dehumidifiers from your local equipment rental company.
+When drying carpeting, we recommend lifting it off the floor first.
 This will provide better air circulation and decrease the drying time.

 7. Remove Damaged Materials

-Depending on the severity of damage from a flooded dishwasher in your kitchen, you may need to dispose of certain materials.
+Depending on the severity of damage after a dishwasher overflow, you may need to dispose of certain materials.
 Water can damage cabinets, laminate floors, hardwoods, drywall, and carpeting.
 The subflooring and ceiling of lower levels may also be damaged.
 Assess the situation and remove any material that is deteriorating, crumbling, or structurally unsound.
 It may be necessary to rent a dumpster depending on the extent of the damage.

 8. Repair or Replace Your Dishwasher

 Depending on the exact cause of your flooded dishwasher, you will need to repair or replace it.
-Common issues like drain clogs, damaged supply lines, worn out gaskets, and leaky doors can typically be fixed.
+Issues like drain clogs, damaged supply lines, worn-out gaskets, and leaky doors can typically be fixed.
 Model numbers for replacement parts are usually included in the operation manual, but you can also find them by searching the Internet as well.
 Some items may be available at your local hardware store, but other items may require ordering direct through the manufacturer.
-If the issue is a damaged dishwasher tub or if your unit is extremely old, it may be necessary to replace the unit altogether.
+If the issue is a damaged dishwasher tub or if your unit is extremely old, consider replacing the unit altogether.

 9. Sanitize and Deodorize the Area

-Regardless of whether you decide to repair or replace your dishwasher, you should sanitize any surface that came in contact with water.
-Water from inside your dishwasher is likely to contain some contaminants that could lead to mold or bacterial problems in the future.
-Additionally, materials that were wet may also have a musty odor.
-While bleach kills many things, it is not effective at permanently killing mold.
-By using a medical grade chemical sanitizer, you greatly reduce the risk of mold and bacterial growth.
+Regardless of whether you decide to repair or replace your dishwasher, you should disinfect any surface that came in contact with water.
+Waste water from your dishwasher is likely to contain contaminants that could lead to mold or bacterial problems in the future.
+Use a disinfecting solution of 1 and 1/4 cups of household bleach to a gallon of water.
+Wipe down items that came in contact with waste water and spray flooring, cabinets, and other surfaces for even, thorough coverage.
 For odors, begin by ventilating your kitchen.
 If odors persist, you may need to rent an ozone machine from a local equipment rental company.
 Read and follow the operating instructions before using an ozone machine and vacate the area for at least 8 hours during use.